Form 8.3 - The Vanguard Group, Inc.: Hibernian REIT plc

 DJ Form 8.3 - The Vanguard Group, Inc.: Hibernian REIT plc

-The Vanguard Group, Inc. ( IRSH) Form 8.3 - The Vanguard Group, Inc.: Hibernian REIT plc 05-Apr-2022 / 13:29 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( IRSH) Form 8.3 - The Vanguard Group, Inc.: Hibernian REIT plc 08-Apr-2022 / 13:50 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------